open-telemetry/opentelemetry-java-instrumentation/dd-smoke-tests/README.md

-# Datadog Smoke Tests
+# Smoke Tests
-Assert that various applications will start up with the Datadog JavaAgent without any obvious ill effects.
+Assert that various applications will start up with the JavaAgent without any obvious ill effects.

 Each subproject underneath `dd-smoke-tests` is a single smoke test.
 Each test does the following
 * Launch the application with stdout and stderr logged to `$buildDir/reports/server.log`